niftools/blender_niftools_addon/docs/development/design/issues.rst

     if something == is_wrong:
         raise RuntimeError('Something is wrong')

-When the operator finishes, blender will check for any error reports, and if it finds any, it will raise an exception, which will be passed back to the caller.
-This means that we can no longer raise *specific* exceptions, but in practice this is not really a problem.
+When the operator finishes, Blender will check for any error reports, and if it finds any, it will raise an exception, which will be passed back to the caller.
+This means that we can no longer raise *specific* exceptions, but in practice, this is not really a problem.

-Following this convention makes the operator more user friendly for other scripts, such as testing frameworks, who might want to catch the exception and/or inspect error reports.
+Following this convention makes the operator more user-friendly for other scripts, such as testing frameworks, who might want to catch the exception and/or inspect error reports.